 Our conscious living collection has landed, encouraging you to be kind to each other as well as the planet.
-We’ve picked out some eco-friendly materials from the collection and are here to shed some sustainability light.
+Innovative manufacture processes and exiting new materials are found in notebooks, pens and coffee cups to help you live your best eco life.

 A report by WWF has forecast that by 2030 as a nation we will be using 33% more single-use cups than we currently do – despite countrywide efforts to encourage the use of reusable materials.
-399 in 400 of these cups end up in landfill and with this number set to grow and continue to overwhelm the environment, it’s time that we find innovative ways to re-purpose and recycle this dynamic material.
+399 in 400 of these cups end their short life landfill.
+With this number set to grow and continue to overwhelm the environment, it's time that we find innovative ways to re-purpose and recycle this dynamic material.

-Each of these notebooks are made from 8 recycled coffee cups and each of the list pads from 3.
 Cup Cycling by James Cropper is an impressive world first in recycling.
 Each book is manufactured in a factory in the UK using a unique process.
-The polyethene lining that makes takeaway coffee cups waterproof is removed whilst the precious paper fibres are reserved and recycle into our notebooks.
+The polyethene lining used to make takeaway coffee cups waterproof is removed, whilst the precious paper fibres are reserved and recycled into our notebooks.
 The polyethene is recycled by a reprocessing partner.

 These notebooks can help you be a friend to the planet and will serve as a reminder to remember your reusable coffee cup.

 Bamboo Coffee Cups

 There are literally no downsides to using these lunch accessories to get your morning coffee fix.
 They provide a double service for the planet and also your pocket as market leaders offer reductions for those of us willing to pack a reusable coffee cup.
 The Bamboo base is 100% Biodegradable, this means the material can be broken down by bacteria and returned to the earth, causing no pollution or waste.
 Bamboo fibre is one of the world's most sustainable resources and possesses many benefits.

 - It is grown without pesticides or chemical fertilisers